 CO Alarms are designed to alarm before there is an immediate life threat.
-Since you cannot see or smell CO, never assume it's not present

-- An exposure to 100 ppm of CO for 20 minutes may not affect average, healthy adults, but after 4 hours the same level may - An exposure to 400 ppm of CO may cause headaches in average, healthy adults after 35 minutes, but can cause death after 2 hours.

-Standards: Underwriters Laboratories Inc. Single and Multiple Station

-According to Underwriters Laboratories Inc. UL2034, Section 1-1.2: "Carbon monoxide alarms covered by these requirements are intended to respond to the presence of carbon monoxide from sources such as, but not limited to, exhaust from internal-combustion engines, abnormal operation of fuel-fired appliances, and fireplaces.
+Since you cannot see or smell CO, never assume it's not present An exposure to 100 ppm of CO for 20 minutes may not affect average, healthy adults, but after 4 hours the same level may cause headaches.
+An exposure to 400 ppm of CO may cause headaches in average, healthy adults after 35 minutes, but can cause death after 2 hours.
+Standards: Underwriters Laboratories Inc. Single and Multiple Station According to Underwriters Laboratories Inc. UL2034, Section 1-1.2: "Carbon monoxide alarms covered by these requirements are intended to respond to the presence of carbon monoxide from sources such as, but not limited to, exhaust from internal-combustion engines, abnormal operation of fuel-fired appliances, and fireplaces.
 CO Alarms are intended to alarm at carbon monoxide levels below those that could cause a loss of ability to react to the dangers of Carbon Monoxide exposure."
 This CO Alarm monitors the air at the Alarm, and is designed to alarm before CO levels become life threatening.
-This allows you precious time to leave the house and correct the problem.
-This is only possible if Alarms are located, installed, and maintained as

-Gas Detection at Typical Temperature and Humidity Ranges: The

-Audible Alarm: 85 dB minimum at 10 feet (3 meters).

-REGULATORY INFORMATION FOR SMOKE ALARMS RECOMMENDED LOCATIONS FOR SMOKE ALARMS

-Installing Smoke Alarms in Single-Family Residences
+This allows you precious time to leave the house and correct the problem This is only possible if Alarms are located, installed, and maintained as Gas Detection at Typical Temperature and Humidity Ranges: The CO Alarm is not formulated to detect CO levels below 30 ppm typically Audible Alarm: 85 dB minimum at 10 feet (3 meters).
+REGULATORY INFORMATION FOR SMOKE ALARMS RECOMMENDED LOCATIONS FOR SMOKE ALARMS Installing Smoke Alarms in Single-Family Residences

 The National Fire Protection Association (NFPA), recommends one Smoke Alarm on every floor, in every sleeping area, and in every bedroom.
-In new construction, the Smoke Alarms must be AC powered and interconnected.
+In new construction, the Smoke Alarms must be AC powered and nterconnected.
 See "Agency Placement Recommendations" for details.
-For additional coverage, it is recommended that you install a Smoke Alarm in all rooms, halls, storage areas, finished attics, and basements, where temperatures normally remain between 40° F (44° C) and 100° F (37.8° C).
-Make sure no door or other obstruction could keep smoke from reaching the Smoke Alarms.
+For additional coverage, it is recommended that you install a Smoke Alarm in all rooms, halls, storage areas, finished attics, and basement where temperatures normally remain between 40° F (4.4° C) and 100° F (37.8° C).
+Make sure no door or other obstruction could keep s from reaching the Smoke Alarms.
 More specifically, install Smoke Alarms:

-- On every level of your home, including finished attics and basements.
-Inside every bedroom, especially if people sleep with the door partly or completely closed. - In the hall near every sleeping area.
+- On every level of your home, including finished attics and basements. • Inside every bedroom, especially if people sleep with the door partly - or completely closed.
+In the hall near every sleeping area.
 If your home has multiple sleeping areas, install a unit in each.
-If a hall is more than 40 feet long (12 meters), install a unit at each end. - At the top of the first-to-second floor stairway, and at the bottom of
+If a hall is more than 40 feet long (12 meters), install a unit at each end. - At the top of the first-to-second floor stairway, and at the bottom of IMPORTANT!

-IMPORTANT!

-Specific requirements for Smoke Alarm installation vary from state to state and from region to region.
+Specific requirements for Smoke Alarm installation vary from state to specific requirements in Silloke Adam in Status and from region to region.
 Check with your local Fire Department for current requirements in your area.
 It is recommended AC or AC/ DC units be interconnected for added protection.